 • ❌ Never abruptly pull out your SD card from any device.
 Instead, select any available option to detach any removable media safely.
 Alternatively, you can turn the device off.

-• 🔋 Ensure the device where you’re using your SD card, like your camera, is fully charged.
+• 🔋 Make sure the device where you’re using your SD card, like your camera, is fully charged.

 • ⚡ Don’t keep using it until its battery’s power depletes.

-• 💾 Don’t accept to format your SD card when a device prompts you to do so.
+• 💾 Don’t agree to format your SD card when a device prompts you to do so.
 Especially if your SD card works fine on another device, like your PC.
-If you choose to format your SD card, first ensure you’ve backed up all its contents elsewhere.
+If you choose to format your SD card, first check that you’ve backed up all its contents elsewhere.

 • 👨⚕️ When on your PC, use antivirus and firewall apps to keep malicious software and users at bay.
 Never run untrusted apps from unknown sources, which could end up corrupting your storage devices.